-In this how-to guide we’ll run through how to create a bootable flash drive with Windows 10 installation files on it.
+In this how-to guide we’ll run through how to create a bootable USB flash drive with Windows 10 installation files on it.
 This will allow you to perform a Windows installation on any computer using the created USB stick.

 Why Is This Useful and When Would You Use It?

-If your computer doesn’t have an optical drive, then installing programs from a flash drive USB stick is your main alternative.
+If your computer doesn’t have an optical drive, then installing programs from a bootable flash drive USB stick is your main alternative.

 When would you need to use this method?
 Whenever you want to install Windows 10 to a computer via a USB flash drive, particularly if you already have a licence key.

 When building a new PC the hard drive you install will not include an installation of Windows.
-You’ll need to install Windows from a bootable DVD or USB flash drive before you can start using your newly built PC.
+You’ll need to install Windows (or another operating system) before you can start using your newly built PC.

 Since many new PCs don’t include an optical drive (DVD/Blu-ray) we’ll focus on the USB flash drive method here.